“So what exactly is this zero trust thing everyone keeps talking about?”

 - Verify every access request, every time

-- Give minimum necessary permissions
+- Grant the minimum permissions needed

-The Key Principles
+The Three Principles (Layer One)

 1. Verify Explicitly